-GEOS 212 WATER IN THE WEST (3-V-4)(F).
+GEOS 212 WATER IN THE WEST (3-0-3)(F/S).
 Introduction to hydrologic sciences.
 Topics include climate, surface and groundwater quality and quantity, surficial geology and the interaction of hydrologic and ecological processes.
 Emphasis on water issues of the Western United States.
-PREREQ: GEOS 100 or GEOS 101, MATH 143 and MATH 144, and declared major in Geoscience or Geophysics.
+PREREQ: GEOS 100 or GEOS 101, and MATH 143 and MATH 144 and declared major in Geoscience or Environmental Studies.

 GEOS 220 SEEING THE UNSEEN: AN INTRODUCTION TO GEOPHYSICS (3-V-4)(S).
 Introduction to the fields of environmental, exploration and global Geophysics that allow us to investigate the Earth, from the first few meters below the surface to the whole Earth, without doing any digging.
 Labs will involve a combination of computer exercises, demonstrations, and lab and field experiments.
 PREREQ: MATH 143 and MATH 144 or PERM/INST.